History of the Netherlands (1900–present): Baby boom and economic reconstruction

 Despite the socio-economic problems, this was a period of optimism for many.
 A baby boom followed the war, as young Dutch couples started the families they could not previously due to the war.
 They had lived through the hardships of the Great Depression and the hell of war.
 They wanted to start afresh and live better lives without the poverty, starvation, terror, and extreme frugality they knew so well.
 They had little taste for a strictly imposed rule-oriented traditional system with its rigid hierarchies, sharp pillarised boundaries and strictly orthodox religious doctrines.
 The translation of The Common Sense Book of Baby and Child Care (1946), by American pediatrician Benjamin Spock was a best-seller.
 His vision of family life as companionate, permissive, enjoyable and even as being fun took hold, and seemed the best way to achieve family happiness in a dawning age of freedom and prosperity.

-Wages were kept low and the recovery of consumption to pre-war levels was delayed to permit rapid rebuilding of the infrastructure.
+Wages were initially kept low and the recovery of consumption to pre-war levels was delayed to permit rapid rebuilding of the infrastructure.
 In the years after the war, unemployment fell and the economy grew at an astonishing pace, despite the high birth rate.
 The shattered infrastructure and destroyed cities were rebuilt.
 A key contribution to the recovery in the post-war Netherlands came from the Marshall Plan, which provided the country with funds, goods, raw materials and produce.

 The Dutch became internationally active again.
 Dutch corporations, particularly Royal Dutch Shell and Philips, became internationally prominent.
 Businesspeople, scientists, engineers and artists from the Netherlands made important international contributions.
 For example, Dutch economists, especially Jan Tinbergen (1903–1994), Tjalling Koopmans (1910–1985) and Henri Theil (1924–2000), made major contributions to the mathematical and statistical methodology known as econometrics.

+The increased prosperity of the post-war years was demonstrated by the increased household possession of various consumer goods.
+In 1977, for example, 66.7% of households had a car, 87% a washing machine, 98% a vacuum cleaner, 75% a food processor, 93% a television, 63% a cassette recorder, 72% a still camera and 85% a transistor radio, while in 1976 15% of households had a radio recorder, 75% a tape recorder, and 65% a record player.

 Across Western Europe, the period from 1973 to 1981 marked the end of the booming economy of the 1960s.
 The Netherlands also experienced years of negative growth after that.
 Unemployment increased steadily, causing rapid growth in social-security expenditures.
 Inflation reached double digits; government surpluses disappeared.
 On the positive side, rich natural gas resources were developed, providing a current account trade surplus during most of the period.
 Public deficits were high.
 According to the long-term economic analysis of Horlings and Smits, the major gains in the Dutch economy were concentrated between 1870–1930 and between 1950 and 1970.
 Rates were much lower in 1930–1945 and after 1987.